 If you have developed gingivitis or periodontal disease and you feel that your dentist should have spotted the signs earlier, contact the expert dental negligence solicitors at the Dental Law Partnership today.

 At the Dental Law Partnership, we have an experienced and skilled team of dental negligence solicitors and dentists who are able to assess your claim quickly.
 As experts in the field, we will discuss your potential grounds to make a failed diagnosis claim and give you the support you need to get the compensation you may be entitled to.

 We are also proudly accredited by Lexcel as an industry leader and have a proven track record of helping victims claim compensation for periodontal gum disease issues.

-If any of these signs sound familiar to you, or if you feel you have been a victim of dental negligence, contact a member of our team today for free initial legal advice.
-Our team of expert solicitors can be reached on Freephone 0800 0853 823.
+So, if you feel you have been a victim of dental negligence, contact a member of our team today for free initial legal advice.